SergeyPoluektov/formulator/README.md

 # Formulator

-A library for calculating value by formula and objects with operands values.
+A library for calculating value by formula and object with operands values.
 Based on Reverse Polish Notation algorithm.
 Now supports +, -, *, /, sqrt, ^ and parenthesis.

 ## Usage